GenesisFan64/NikonaSDK/README.md

 NTSC speed only, no PAL optimization done at all.

-Code targets a modified version of AS Macro Assembler by Flamewing and a custom version of P2BIN by Clownacy, AS and P2BIN executables go to these directories depending of the system:
+Code targets a modified version of AS Macro Assembler by Flamewing and a custom version of P2BIN by Clownacy, AS and P2BIN executables go to these directories depending of the OS:

 - Windows: tools/AS/win32
 - Linux: tools/AS/linux